Car Repair Insurance: Cost, Companies & Coverage (2026)

 Complete the repairs

-Your insurer may either pay the repair shop directly or reimburse you after the repairs are completed, depending on its process.
+Your insurer will pay the repair shop directly or reimburse you after the repairs are done.

 Car Repair Insurance vs. Other Types of Coverages

-Car repair insurance protects against unexpected repair costs, but knowing how it compares to other options matters.
-Many car insurance companies offer mechanical breakdown insurance, but it's usually only for newer cars, typically less than two years old.
+Car repair insurance protects against unexpected repair costs.
+Many car insurance companies offer mechanical breakdown insurance for newer cars, under two years old.
 If you plan to keep your car for many years, an extended warranty might offer more protection after the manufacturer's warranty ends.

 The table below highlights the main differences between car repair insurance, extended warranties and standard auto insurance.